Emily Barker: 2012

 Early in 2012, Emily began a working relationship with producer Calum Malcolm, having been introduced to him by Gilad Tiefenbrun of Linn Products.
-Emily and The Red Clay Halo went into Gorbals Sound studios in Glasgow and recorded four songs, including a new version of Emily's murder ballad duet, "Fields of June", which had first appeared on Photos.Fires.Fables.; on this version, the male vocal part was sung by Frank Turner and was released as a limited 7" white vinyl on Xtra Mile Recordings.
+Emily and the Red Clay Halo went into Gorbals Sound studios in Glasgow and recorded four songs, including a new version of Emily's murder ballad duet, "Fields of June", which had first appeared on Photos.Fires.Fables.; on this version, the male vocal part was sung by Frank Turner and was released as a limited 7-inch white vinyl on Xtra Mile Recordings.
 The band then went back in to Gorbals Sound with Calum Malcolm in June 2012 to record their next album, Dear River.
 Shortly after completing the recordings, Emily, Anna, Gill and Jo were invited by Frank Turner to perform with him at the Olympics Opening Ceremony.

-In the autumn of 2012, Emily toured Europe alongside Chuck Ragan, Cory Branan, Rocky Votolato, and Jay Malinowski as part of The Revival Tour., and the day after the last date on that tour, on 21 November 2012, Emily Barker & The Red Clay Halo played a sold out headline show at London's Union Chapel.
+In the autumn of 2012, Emily toured Europe alongside Chuck Ragan, Cory Branan, Rocky Votolato, and Jay Malinowski as part of The Revival Tour., and the day after the last date on that tour, on 21 November 2012, Emily Barker & the Red Clay Halo played a sold out headline show at London's Union Chapel.

 2013

-Dear River was released on 8 July 2013, charting at 99 in the official UK album charts, 23 in the Independent Albums chart, and 7 in the Record Store Albums chart, spending 4 weeks in the top 20.
+Dear River was released on 8 July 2013, charting at 99 in the official UK album charts, 23 in the Independent Albums chart, and 7 in the Record Store Albums chart, spending four weeks in the top 20.
 Reviews were very favourable in both mainstream and specialist press: Will Hodgkinson in The Times gave the album a four star lead review, saying it contained "heartfelt songwriting... bridging the gap between folk, country and Fleetwood Mac".